floesche/pelican-plugins/photos/README.md

 `PHOTO_EXIF_COPYRIGHT_AUTHOR = 'Your Name Here'`
 : Adds an author name to the photo's exif and copyright statement.
 Defaults to `AUTHOR` value from the `pelicanconf.py`

-The plug-in automatically resizes the photos and publishes them to the following output folder:

-    ./output/photos

 **WARNING:** The plug-in can take hours to resize 40,000 photos, therefore, photos and thumbnails are only generated once.
 Clean the output folders to regenerate the resized photos again.